utsukushii/LT-Perl/README.md

 If you want to just type your code and have it eval as you type then do the following:

   1. Run the `Connect: Add connection` command and select the Perl client.
 The plugin will prompt you to select the directory where your Perl project is located.
   2. Run the `Perl: Toggle instarepl mode` command.
+This command will also add a toggle button labeled "live" in the upper right corner of the screen.
+You can click this button to toggle the live mode on or off.

 ### Watches